 If you lose in the CCA, you have the right to petition the Court of Appeals for the Armed Forces, under Article 67, UCMJ.
 And from there is a limited possibility of an appeal to the Supreme Court of the United States.
 There have been occasional efforts in Congress to broaden and improve access to the Supreme Court for the military convicted, but without success so far.

-Having reviewed more than a thousand appeals since 1991, I have the experience to review your record and recommend how best to appeal a conviction, and the likelihood of success.
+Having reviewed more than a two-thousand records of trial and conducting appeals since 1991, I have the experience to review your record and recommend how best to appeal a conviction, and the likelihood of success.